Chevron Corporation research snapshot

 Munger risk inversion

-The thesis fails if oil prices decline, refining margins weaken, Hess synergies disappoint, debt stays elevated, geopolitical disruptions hurt operations, or energy policy reduces future returns on carbon-intensive assets faster than Chevron can adapt.
+The thesis fails if the Iran war resolves and crude and product prices normalize sharply, refining margins compress, Hess synergies and cost cuts do not hold, debt rises again, geopolitical disruptions hurt operations, or energy policy reduces future returns on carbon-intensive assets.

 Management